singnet/offernet/docs/offernet-docs-bookdown/book/01-ConceptualFramework.md

 3. (long-term): Design and implement a scalable version of Offer Networks within SingularityNET, for handling an appropriate subset of AI interactions;

-## Practical use cases and models
+## Practical use cases

-Possible real-world use-cases / models are:
+Possible real-world use-cases are:

 1. Contact list sharing;
 1. Biomedical analytics;